aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 #### How do I learn to use the VexFlow API?

-The best place to start is the (VexFlow Tutorial)[http://www.vexflow.com/docs/tutorial.html].
+The best place to start is the [VexFlow Tutorial](http://www.vexflow.com/docs/tutorial.html).
 Once you're comfortable with the basics of the API, start looking at the tests in `tests/*.js` for examples of how to use the various notational elements and tools.

 #### Why is the API so complex?